 small amount of coconut or olive oil for frying

 1. Empty the whole jar of Enchilada Sauce into a large saucepan with 6 cups of water on a low heat.

 2. Add the cooked pinto beans with some of the bean liquid if you cooked them at home, and bring to a gentle simmer.
 Taste and add a little more water if the flavour is too strong for you.

 3. While your soup is heating, chop onions and coriander, cut the lime into quarters and place into small bowls to serve.

 4. Cut your avocados in half, leaving the skin on score into small squares (1/2 an avocado per person)

-5. Cut each tortilla into 8 triangles, heat the oil in a shallow pan and fry the tortilla pieces in small batches until crispy.
+5. Cut each tortilla into 8 triangles, heat the oil in a shallow pan and fry the tortilla (or they are great in the air fryer) pieces in small batches until crispy.
 Placing them onto absorbent paper as they are done.